rphly/franz-telegramwebk-recipe/README.md

-# Telegram2 for Franz
+# Telegram Web K for Franz
-This recipe is a modification of the official Franz recipe for Telegram to support Telegram2.
+This recipe is a modification of the official Franz recipe for Telegram to support TelegramWebK.

 Thanks Stefan Malzner(github.com/adlk)
 ### How to create your own Franz recipes: